• Double-bridge static cone penetrometer

 00.5 00:00:05 1516

-H: m qc: MPa fs: kPa u: kPa Static probing type: 5 indicates a dual-bridge pore pressure sensor
+H: qc: MPa fs: kPa u: kPa Static probing type: 5 indicates a dual-cell pore pressure probe.

 00.1 02.32 023.5 0345 00.1 02.32 023.5 0345